 Payload The total weight of passengers and cargo that an aircraft can carry.
+PSA Public Safety Area at the ends of runways as required under Guideline I event of undershooting or overrunning the runway.

 PSI Unit of pressure or stress (pounds per square inch)